Image

 “Worst Ever”

 Many serious health issues can easily mimic neuromusculoskeletal conditions since they cause referral pain in the spine and extremities.
 A heart attack may present initially as shoulder or jaw pain.
 Cholecystitis, commonly called a gallbladder attack, can also create shoulder pain.
 Sudden, severe pain in the low back may be caused by an abdominal aortic aneurysm or kidney stones.
 Patients might present to the office with these complaints and try to dismiss them saying they “slept wrong,” or blame it on stress, or something they ate.
-A trained healthcare professional’s ears should perk up whenever they hear a patient say their pain is the worst they have ever felt.
+A trained healthcare professional’s ears should perk up whenever they listen to a patient say their pain is the worst they have ever felt.

 Whenever a patient complains of unusual or severe pain, further evaluation is needed to determine if it is safe to continue the patient’s care on that visit.
 If the pain cannot be reproduced with orthopedic tests and there is no known mechanism of injury or reason for the worsening of the patient’s condition, it may be better for the patient to go to the emergency room or urgent care to rule out anything that is life-threatening.
 This decision may need to be made before the doctor can complete a full exam or the examination may be limited due to the doctor’s scope of practice.
 It is extremely important to document everything that occurred during the visit.

-Important details to record include:
+When listening to your patients important details to record include:

 • What symptoms did the patient present with?
 When did it start?